Pathway Logic Assistant Reference Guide

 Screen shot of the Hras dish graph

-- Menubar: the top row of buttons
+- Menu and Tool bars: the top and second rows of buttons

 - Graph and navigation panels: left and right under the toolbar